cmwky/zephyr-reports/README.md

 - Only supports exporting 100 Zephyr Scale test cases and/or 100 Jira Issues due to API pagination
 - Exported report does not overwrite any previously existing reports (i.e., `Reports` folder must not contain `Output.xlsx` when generating new report)
+- Only out-of-box test case statuses are supported (Pass, Not Executed, Blocked, In Progress)